 Medications for Coronavirus

 “Because there are no proven medical treatments for COVID-19 or other human coronaviruses, scientists are looking to both old and new antiviral drugs in search of effective therapies.
 Some, but not all, laboratory, animal, and preliminary human trials exploring the use of established antiviral medications against human coronaviruses have reported positive findings.
-This includes antiviral drugs used to treat human immunodeficiency virus (HIV) and hepatitis B and C, such as ribavirin (Ribasphere), lopinavir-ritonavir (Kaletra), and interferon beta-1b (Betaseron) (Sheahan 2020; Chu 2004; Dyall 2017).
-The antimalarial drug chloroquine (Aralen) has shown broad-spectrum antiviral effects in preclinical and clinical research, indicating its potential role in combined-drug approaches to treating emerging coronavirus infections (Dyall 2017)[In East Texas Chloroquine is not available, Hydroxychloroquine is limited and can only be prescribed in 14 day supply.
+This includes antiviral drugs used to treat human immunodeficiency virus (HIV) and hepatitis B and C, such as ribavirin (Ribasphere), lopinavir-ritonavir (Kaletra), and interferon beta-1b (Betaseron) (Sheahan 2020; Chu 2004; Dyall 2017, Lancet (γ)).
+The antimalarial drug chloroquine (Aralen, not high dose,+ZPack) has shown broad-spectrum antiviral effects in preclinical and clinical research, indicating its potential role in combined-drug approaches to treating emerging coronavirus infections (Dyall 2017)[In East Texas Chloroquine is not available, Hydroxychloroquine is limited and can only be prescribed in 14 day supply.
 It has to be used with a dx of Coronavirus so not prophylaxis.
 Zithromax is used with it and is in short supply in East TX as well.
 It can only be given with a dx as well.
 If you are a patient of Landmark schedule an appt and Dr. Baber can call a Rx in for you].
 Preliminary evidence from multi-center clinical trials conducted in China suggest chloroquine phosphate has clinical efficacy against COVID-19 (Gao 2020).”
+Some more recent studies did not show benefit for Hydroxychloroquine,

-“Remdesivir is another antiviral drug that has shown promise against SARS-CoV-2 in preliminary pre-clinical studies.
+“Remdesivir (β)is another antiviral drug that has shown promise against COVID-19.
 It is a prodrug of an adenosine analog that has potent antiviral activity against many RNA virus families (Agostini 2018).
 A 2018 in vitro study showed that remdesivir was efficacious against two strains of human endemic coronavirus (HCoV-OC43 and HCoV-229E) (Brown 2019).
-A drug screening study published on February 4th, 2020 showed remdesivir and chloroquine were both effective at inhibiting SARS-CoV-2 in vitro (Wang 2020).
-The Wall Street Journal published an article on January 31st indicating that the pharmaceutical company Gilead has entered into agreement with Chinese health authorities to conduct priority clinical trials to assess the efficacy of remdesivir in patients infected with SARS-CoV-2 (Walker 2020).”
+A drug screening study published on February 4th, 2020 showed remdesivir and chloroquine were both effective at inhibiting SARS-CoV-2 in vitro (Wang 2020). “

-ACE/ARBs may have beneficial effect, and should not be stopped if you are on them.
+ACE/ARBs may have beneficial effect, (α,β)and should not be stopped if you are on them.
 There is a very complicated explanation for why this may be so, but basically it involves blocking the ACE2 internalization and the Angiotensin1-7 product from ACE2.
+A treatment of acutely ill with Losartan, Kansas.

 The interventions described in these protocols, though not necessarily validated as effective specifically for COVID-19, are nevertheless advisable upon onset of symptoms of upper respiratory tract infections.